Find Schools

 $26,029 Avg Student Debt

-In-state students pay an average of $17,378 in tuition and fees if they attend Temple full time.
-If you are from out of state, expect to pay an average of $30,602.
+Full-time students from Pennsylvania pay an average of $17,378 in tuition and fees if they choose to attend Temple.
+Out-of-state students pay an average of $30,602.
 Bachelor’s Degree recipients from Temple accumulate an average of $26,029 in student debt by the time they complete their degree.

 #22